climatepolicyradar/website/src/routes/jobs/policy-officer-climate-justice.md

   - jobs
 date: 21 March 2024
-excerpt: "We are looking for a brilliant and committed Climate Justice Researcher/Policy officer to join our team and help ensure we are not only at the forefront of understanding and analysing the rapidly evolving climate law and policy landscape "
+excerpt: "We are looking for a brilliant and committed Climate Justice Researcher/Policy Officer to join our team and help ensure we are not only at the forefront of understanding and analysing the rapidly evolving climate law and policy landscape "
 ---